melange-re/melange-re.github.io/docs/advanced-js-interop.md

 ## Use Melange code from JavaScript

-As mentioned in the [build system section](./build-system.md#commonjs-or-es6-modules), Melange allows to produce both CommonJS and ES6 modules.
+As mentioned in the [build system section](./build-system.md#commonjs-or-esm-modules), Melange allows to produce both CommonJS and ESM modules.
 In both cases, using Melange-generated JavaScript code from any hand-written JavaScript file works as expected.

 The following definition: